colemanjackson/C-CPP-Projects/README.md

 Written in my first project class: Advanced Programming Techniques.
 The code is a mess, but represents my first real challange in writing 1000+ lines of code at any given time.
-These two projects are the SoundTools Project purly C and the ncurses library, Project 1 and Conway's Game of Life, a C++ project (really more of a blend of C/C++, I wasn't pretty with my code.)
+These two projects are the SoundTools Project (pure C and the ncurses library), and Conway's Game of Life, a C++ project (really more of a blend of C/C++, I wasn't pretty with my code.)